eugene-eeo/g3/docs/manual/index.md

 JSON metadata must start from the first line of the file, separated by a newline from the Markdown content.
 The metadata must contain at least the `title` key.

+## Viewing Results

+You should host a http-server that points to `_g3/dst`.
+You can still view the files as-is without a http-server, but the links generated in the nav menu will not work correctly.